ShadesAndGrays/SecureAITraining/README.md

 ## Project Overview

-**Secure AI Training** is a decentralized federated learning platform that leverages blockchain and smart contracts to coordinate collaborative AI model training while preserving data privacy.
-The system is modular, with each component responsible for a specific aspect of the workflow.
+**Secure AI Training** is a decentralized federated learning platform that leverages blockchain and smart contracts to coordinate collaborative AI model training while preserving data privacy through the use of Federated learning techniques.

 ---